JakubSzuber/JakubSzuber/README.md

-# Hi, my name is Jakub Szuber - Python coder
+# Hi, my name is Jakub Szuber - DevOps enthusiast

 <!--TODO other options to use skillset images-->